mrisher/smtp-sts/mta-sts.md

 2. That the recipient MX supports STARTTLS and offers a valid PKIX based TLS certificate.

+A policy which has been successfully used to deliver mail according to these constraints is said to be a "validated policy".

 This section does not dictate the behavior of sending MTAs when policies fail to validate; in particular, validation failures of policies which specify `report` mode MUST NOT be interpreted as delivery failures, as described in the section